hftamer/go-training/README.md

 This is a training course for the `Go` programming language designed to onboard backend engineers to the re-engagement team.

+### Introduction
+This example project follows the [golang-standards project layout](https://github.com/golang-standards/project-layout).
+As such, `main` files are under the `/cmd` module, code meant for sharing is under `/pkg` and, private application code will be under `/internal`.

 ### Getting Started

 1. [Setup Go](https://golang.org/doc/tutorial/getting-started#install).